 Since AR5, simplified climate models have been developed further, and their use is increasing.
-Different purposes motivating development include: being as simple as possible for teaching purposes (e.g., a two-layer energy balance model), as comprehensive as possible to allow for propagation of uncertainties across multiple Earth System domains (MAGICC and others), or focus on higher complexity representation of specific domains (e.g., OSCAR).
-The common theme in many models is to improve parameterisations that reflect the latest findings in complex ESM interactions, such as the nitrogen cycle addition to the carbon cycle, or tropospheric and stratospheric ozone exchange, with the aim of emulating their global mean temperature response.
-Also, within the simple models that have a rudimentary representation of spatial heterogeneity (e.g., four-box simple climate models), the ambition is to represent heterogeneous forcers such as black carbon more adequately (Stjern et al., 2017), provide an appropriate representation of the forcing-feedback framework (see e.g., Sherwood et al., 2015), investigate new parameterisations of ocean heat uptake, and implement better representations of volcanic aerosol induced cooling (Gregory et al., 2016a).
+Different purposes motivating development include: being as simple as possible for teaching purposes (e.g., a two-layer energy balance model); being as comprehensive as possible to allow for propagation of uncertainties across multiple Earth system domains (MAGICC and others); or focusing on higher-complexity representation of specific domains (e.g., OSCAR).
+The common theme motivating many models is to improve parameterizations that reflect the latest findings in complex ESM interactions – such as the nitrogen cycle addition to the carbon cycle, or tropospheric and stratospheric ozone exchange – with the aim of emulating their global mean temperature response.
+Also, within the simple models that have a rudimentary representation of spatial heterogeneity (e.g., four-box simple climate models), the ambition is to represent heterogeneous forcers such as black carbon more adequately (Stjern et al., 2017), provide an appropriate representation of the forcing–feedback framework (e.g., Sherwood et al., 2015), investigate new parameterizations of ocean heat uptake, and implement better representations of volcanic aerosol-induced cooling (Gregory et al., 2016a).